33Shivam/myAIFrontDesk/README.md

 This is an **assignment project** built to simulate a real-time voice assistant using Gemini, Django, WebSockets, and a lightweight in-house knowledge base.
 ### 🔐 Environment Variables

-Create a `.env` file in your project root with the following keys:
+Create a `.env` file in your ./saloon/agents with the following keys:

 ```env
 # Cartesia TTS Service